-- A14.
-Financial reporting frameworks may provide guidance for management on determining point estimates where alternatives exist.
-Some financial reporting frameworks, for example, require that the point estimate selected be the alternative that reflects management's judgment of the most likely outcome.
-Others may require, for example, use of a discounted probability-weighted expected value.
-In some cases, management may be able to make a point estimate directly.
-In other cases, management may be able to make a reliable point estimate only after considering alternative assumptions or outcomes from which it is able to determine a point estimate. - A15.
+Different financial reporting frameworks may use different terminology to describe point estimates determined in this way.

+A15.
 Financial reporting frameworks may require the disclosure of information concerning the significant assumptions to which the accounting estimate is particularly sensitive.
 Furthermore, where there is a high degree of estimation uncertainty, some financial reporting frameworks do not permit an accounting estimate to be recognized in the financial statements, but certain disclosures may be required in the notes to the financial statements.